London Stansted Airport: Airside Transit system

 The Stansted Airport Transit System connects the terminal to the satellite buildings via a 2 mi free automated people mover service, which runs on dual concrete tracks.
 The system uses a mix of Adtranz C-100 and CX-100 vehicles to carry passengers to departure gates.
 Unlike the similar Gatwick Airport Shuttle Transit, the Stansted transit is only accessible "airside" (i.e. only after passengers pass through security).
-As part of the airport expansion plans, it is planned to decommission the Transit System in spring 2026 to make way for an expanded terminal.
+As part of the airport expansion plans, it is planned to decommission the Transit System in 2027 to make way for an expanded terminal.
 The transit will be replaced with pedestrian bridges.